Venture to California's Silicon Valley to commune with the computers and capitalists that define our modern age.

 Where, exactly, is Silicon Valley?
 It’s a region connected less by geography than by a virtual web of ideas.
 Given that the world now turns on a tweet, you may find it hard to imagine that 60 years ago the stretch of Northern California from San Mateo to San Jose was a chain of sleepy towns strung together with pear, plum, and apple orchards.
 Back then it was the Valley of Heart’s Delight.
 Today we’re all delighted—and overwhelmed—by the electronic wonders Silicon Valley churns out.
 Whether you’re tech obsessed or byte curious, a pilgrimage to the area’s shrines reveals the icons that transformed apples into Apple.

-Uncover the sweep of Silicon Valley’s technological evolution—and your inner visionary.
+the tech museum of innovation San Jose Uncover the sweep of Silicon Valley’s technological evolution—and your inner visionary.
 You can design and “ride” your own virtual roller coaster or guide a robotic rover across the Mars landscape.
-In January, the museum took creation theory to a new level with the Tech Studio, allowing you to test your own prototypes and experiment with parts.
-AAA members get $3 off admission.
+In 2013, the museum took creation theory to a new level with the Tech Studio, allowing you to test your own prototypes and experiment with parts.
+AAA members get $3 off a combo ticket, which includes admission and the Imax experience.
 201 S. Market St., (408) 294-8324, thetech.org.

 Photography courtesy of Don Feria

 This article was first published in March 2013 and updated in December 2015.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.